fkrause98/vm-ssoo-mac/README.md

 THIS HAS NOT BEEN PROPERLY TESTED: USE AT YOUR OWN RISK.

-Also, keep in mind, there are some relevant changes made here:
+Keep in mind, there are some relevant changes made here:
 - The ansible playbook now runs `apt update`
 - The base box vm is now "cloud-image/ubuntu-20.04", same ubuntu version as the original one, but aarch64 instead of x86_64